[back to home]

 LieRE N/A N/A 0.3461 ± 0.0023 91.95 ± 0.04

 Both absolute position embedding methods performed poorly.
-Mixed RoPE underperformed when using the frequencies from the official implementation, but after adjusting the frequencies, mixed RoPE outperformed axial RoPE and did about as well as uniform RoPE.
+Mixed RoPE underperformed when using the frequencies from the official implementation, but after adjusting the frequencies, mixed RoPE outperformed axial RoPE and did about as well as golden gate RoPE.
 During hyperparam tuning, axial RoPE was the only approach which benefited from a frequency range of (0.5-50) rather than (1.0-100.0) on CIFAR10.
-LieRE performed slightly better than axial RoPE when LieRE's skew symmetric parameters were not shared between layers or heads, though this resulted in high memory usage in my implementation compared to the other approaches, and still underperformed compared to mixed or uniform RoPE.
-Uniform RoPE had the best NLL.
+LieRE performed slightly better than axial RoPE when LieRE's skew symmetric parameters were not shared between layers or heads, though this resulted in high memory usage in my implementation compared to the other approaches, and still underperformed compared to mixed or golden gate RoPE.
+Golden gate RoPE had the best NLL.

 ImageNet-1K

 I trained ViT B/16 sized models (86M parameters) on ImageNet-1K for 90 epochs.
 I broadly used the same data augmentation and preprocessing scheme as Beyer et al. 2022, training at 224x224 with inception cropping and a small amount of RandAugment and MixUp, though with the same architecture and optimizer setup as the CIFAR10 experiments above.
-Due to resource limits, I only compared fixed sinusoidal positional embeddings, axial RoPE, mixed RoPE, and uniform RoPE.
+Due to resource limits, I only compared the fixed sinusoidal positional embedding, axial RoPE, mixed RoPE, and golden gate RoPE.
 See hyperparameters here and code here.

 ImageNet-1K ViT B/16 @ 90 epochs